Bram-diederik/iPixel-CLI-for-hass/README.md

+# NOTE ALL WILL CHANGE.
+the parent code got changed.
+and this will be best a addon to home assistant. (perhaps with integration that can discover new devices) anway enjoy hacking

 # iPixel MQTT Wrapper for Home Assistant

 This project provides an MQTT-based control layer for iPixel devices using the `ipixelcli` WebSocket server.